jmblankman/Getting-and-Cleaning-Data-Project/CodeBook.md

 project's description.

 1. Merges the training and the test sets to create one data set.
-   - Combine x_train and x_test to create new dataframe, x, using rbind()
+   - Combined x_train and x_test to create new dataframe, x, using rbind()
-   - Combine y_train and y_test to create new dataframe, y, using rbind()
+   - Combined y_train and y_test to create new dataframe, y, using rbind()
-   - Combine subject_train and subject_test to create new variable, subject, using rbind()
+   - Combined subject_train and subject_test to create new variable, subject, using rbind()
-   - Combine all data (x, y, subject) to create final dataframe, combinedData, using cbind()
+   - Combined all data (x, y, subject) to create final dataframe, combinedData, using cbind()

 2. Extracts only the measurements on the mean and standard deviation for each measurement.
-   - Create new dataframe from combinedData that includes only measurements on mean and standard deviation using the select() function within dplyr package
+   - Created new dataframe, cleanData, from combinedData that includes only measurements on mean and standard deviation using the select() function within dplyr package
-   - Store in new dataframe titled cleanData

 3. Uses descriptive activity names to name the activities in the data set
    - Replaced "code" column with "activity" variable from "activity_labels" column